Stajduhar-A/Project_Scripts/README.md

 # project_scripts

-This repository houses numerous scripts used in the shape sensitivity project currently underway.
+This repository houses numerous scripts being used in the shape sensitivity project.